 Speed is maintained across the face ensuring minimal loss of distance on mis-hits.

 The two interchangeable weights allow for maximum forgiveness or a setting for a draw bias.
 The extremely light FS2S titanium used in the face delivers consistent performance and provides optimal spin robustness, forgiveness, and speed.

 You’ve got to try this one!

 Condition: Very good

 - Slightly smaller head at 450cc

 - Price tag a bit steep

-The Jailbreak+T2c Triaxial Carbon Crown adds forgiveness and ball speed and the lighter crown allows for redistribution of weight for higher MOI.
+The Jailbreak+T2c Triaxial Carbon Crown adds forgiveness and ball speed and the lighter crown allows for weight redistribution for higher MOI.
 The smaller 450cc head features 2 interchangeable weights in the front and the back.
 (14gm and 2gm).
 This allows adjustment to change the launch angle and spin rate.

 - Easy Launch